fenago/pytest-quick-start-guide/pytest-quickstart/Lab_7.md

 ### Note

-Some topics were deliberately left out of this book, as they are considered a little advanced for a quick start, or because we couldn\'t fit them into the book due to space constraints.
+Some topics were deliberately left out of this course, as they are considered a little advanced for a quick start, or because we couldn\'t fit them into the book due to space constraints.